top of page

 Overview

-At the Massachusetts General Hospital (MGH), our goal is to help promising students from all backgrounds explore early interest in the biomedical sciences by offering an opportunity to conduct original investigative research in many positions and roles suited to their scientific interests.
-With thought-leading experts in such areas as translational sciences, epidemiology, computational biology, and immunology, prospective scholars will have the unique opportunity to learn, grow, and expand their skills and professional network as official members of the nation’s top hospital-based research program at the original and largest teaching hospital of Harvard Medical School, consistently ranked by the U.S. News and World Report as the nation’s leading research medical school.
-Moreover, by allowing a motivated, workforce to explore and act on early interests earnestly, we may be able to recruit individuals who might not otherwise have considered pursuing careers in the biomedical research sciences.
+Our goal is to help promising students from disadvantaged backgrounds explore their early interest in the biomedical sciences by offering opportunities to conduct original investigative research in various positions and roles that align with their scientific interests.
+With thought-leading experts in such areas as translational sciences, epidemiology, computational biology, and immunology, prospective scholars will have the unique opportunity to learn, grow, and expand their skills at the nation’s top hospital-based research program at the original and largest teaching hospital of Harvard Medical School.
+Moreover, by allowing a motivated workforce to explore and act on early interests, we may be able to recruit individuals who might not otherwise have considered pursuing careers in the biomedical research sciences.

 Resources